apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 #### Properties

-If a POM is set via a file parameter its effective model is made available as properties to the Ant project.
-The properties are prefixed with the ref id of the `<pom>` element, e.g. `${pom.version}` for the example above.
-Likewise, project properties defined in the POM are accessible via the prefix `pom.properties.`.
-If no id has been assigned, the properties use the prefix `pom.` by default.
+If you set a POM through a file parameter, then the tasks expose its effective model as properties of the Ant project.
+The property names use the ref id of the `<pom>` element as a prefix.
+In the preceding example the id is `pom`, so the version is available as `${pom.version}`.
+Project properties defined in the POM use the `pom.properties.` prefix.
+If you don't assign an id, then the properties use the `pom.` prefix.

+<a id="Output_Artifacts"></a>

-### Output Artifacts
+### Output artifacts

-`<artifact>` elements define the artifacts produced by this build that should be installed or deployed.
+The `<artifact>` elements define the artifacts that this build produces for installation or deployment.

 ```xml
 <artifact file="file-src.jar" type="jar" classifier="sources" id="src"/>